daattali/beautiful-jekyll/README.md

 It is built on top of [Jekyll](http://jekyllrb.com/) and can be used for any [GitHub Pages](https://pages.github.com/) website.
 If you don't know what Jekyll and GitHub Pages are, you can still use these instructions to build a site quickly, but it might make a little more sense if you read up on them just a little bit.

+Feel free to modify this in any way you'd like, but I would appreciate it if you don't remove the attribution to Beautiful Jekyll.
+I've noticed that several people have copied this website but deliberately removed the tiny phrase that gives me credit, and it feels a bit sad to not get credit for the countless hours I've put into making this what it is.
+Don't make me sad! :)

 ## Prerequisites

 - You need to have a GitHub account.
 If you don't have one, [sign up here](https://github.com/join) - it takes one minute.
 This is where your website will live - if you sign up with username `johnsmith` then your website will be `johnsmith.github.io`.